24

 3

-MSD builds the Strategy Brief — scope, objectives, audience, deliverables, S.D.O.C. alignment.
+MSD drafts and owns the Strategy Brief — scope, objectives, audience, KPIs, S.D.O.C. alignment, channel mix, and budget recommendation.
 Campaign Container template (25 subtasks) gets applied.
+Approved Strategy Brief hands off to the Creative Director.

 4

-Creative Director locks the visual and tonal direction.
-Mood boards, reference art, tone guidance.
+Creative Director drafts and owns the Creative Brief from the approved Strategy Brief — mood boards, reference art, art direction, narrative tone, and visual approach.
 Once locked, production teams execute — no more pivots.

 5